Building a Design System for PIA

 Turning recurring patterns into reusable building blocks

-We standardized those patterns into a shared system that could support both everyday design work and future CRO experiments.
+We didn't redesign from scratch — we standardized the patterns the audit surfaced into a shared system, built to support daily design work and future CRO experiments.

 Colors, type, spacing